How Does Cotting Use My Gift?

+We look forward to the day when our full lunch will be available, as we continue to slowly reopen our facility after closing due to COVID-19.
 A gift to our annual fund ensures that Tina and her team are able to provide a healthy lunch for a wide range of students’ dietary needs.
 Lunch at Cotting is more than just eating– it is an opportunity for students to practice social skills and make healthy food choices.
 Click here to make your gift.

 Tina, picture left, between Liz and Maria, her fellow kitchen staff members.